NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 Isolated Building CFD Model
 ============================

-The Isolated Building CFD Model is a Computational Fluid Dynamics (CFD) based wind load generator for an isolated building with a rectangularly shaped plan area.
+The Isolated Building CFD Model is a Computational Fluid Dynamics (CFD) based wind load generator for an isolated building.
 It provides greater flexibility in modeling the approaching wind and the wind-induced loads on the building.
 This event allows the user to seamlessly define the computational model with interactive GUI support. :numref:`fig-iso-cfd-workflow` shows the high-level view of CFD-based framework as it fits to the overall workflow of WE-UQ.
 The modeling process is automated with different pre-/post-processing functionalities.
 The user needs to provide information related to geometry, mesh generation, boundary conditions, turbulence modeling, solver selection, etc. One of the most salient features includes automatic meshing with a user-interactive interface.
 At the backend, the CFD simulations are conducted by executing open-source CFD solvers from OpenFOAM [Greenshields2015]_.
 The user needs to follow the following procedure to model wind loading using this event.

 .. _fig-iso-cfd-workflow:
 .. figure:: figures/IsolatedBuildingCFD/WEUQ_CFD_Workflow.png